 Finding and Replacing Text Boxes

-Written by Allen Wyatt (last updated October 29, 2020)
+Written by Allen Wyatt (last updated April 13, 2024)

-This tip applies to Word 2007, 2010, 2013, and 2016
+This tip applies to Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021

 Tim wonders if Find and Replace can be used to search for and locate text boxes.
 He would like to search for text boxes and replace each of them with a graphic, as he finds this almost impossible to do manually when some text boxes are essentially invisible in his document.

 If your text boxes are inline with your text, then you can use Find and Replace to locate and replace them.
 All you need to do is to display the Replace tab of the Find and Replace dialog box and, in the Find What box, enter ^g.
-This is the code for find graphics, but Word treats text boxes as of they are graphics when they are inline.
+This is the code for find graphics, but Word treats text boxes as if they are graphics when they are inline.

 The problem is, of course, that most text boxes are not inline—text wraps around them and they reside on their own layer.
 For these types of text boxes you must use a macro to do the searching and replacing.
 The following is an example of one you could use: